emsesp/docs/MQTT.md

 With Home Assistant, Thermostat commands can also be sent to control individual heating circuits via sending a mode string or temperature number to a topic `thermostat_hc<n>`.

-Depending on mqtt-settings there are also direct subscriptions for each value like `boiler/wwtemp`, `thermostat/hc1/daytemp`, etc. Thermostats which supports only a single heating circuits will subscribe to `/thermostat/daytemp`
+Depending on mqtt-settings there are also direct subscriptions for each value like `boiler/wwtemp`, `thermostat/hc1/daytemp`, etc. Thermostats which supports only a single heating circuits will subscribe to `/thermostat/daytemp`.

+You can also use MQTT to send a specific read request and the telegram response will be returned in a topic called `response`.
+For example sending the payload `{"cmd":"send", "data":"0B 88 19 19 02"}` to `ems-esp/system` will result in a topic `response` being published with the data `{"src":"08","dest":"0B","type":"19","offset":"19","data":"7D 00","value":32000}`.

 ## Monitoring the Queue